Amaan9999/Youtube-Data-Analysis-in-Python/README.md

 # Youtube-Data-Analysis-in-Python
-In this project, we pulled data data related to channels and videos from YouTube using the YouTube API, then placed it into a Python Pandas DataFrame and analysed it.
+In this project, we pulled data related to channels and videos from YouTube using the YouTube API, then placed it into a Python Pandas DataFrame and analysed it.
 Finally, we used the Python Seaborn package to create visualisations from this data.